Stamp act: The modern UK Stamp Act

 From 1914 to 1928, the Director of Stamping at the Stamp Office oversaw the production of Treasury Notes (a type of banknote, not to be confused with US Treasury notes).
 These were issued for denominations of £1 and 10's to enable coins to be removed from circulation and were not convertible to gold.
 Existing Bank of England banknotes in higher denominations continued to circulate alongside the Treasury Notes.
 In 1963 production of postage stamps passed to the General Post Office.

 The Finance Act 1986 introduced Stamp Duty Reserve Tax.
 From October 27, 1986, the charge was imposed on 'closing' transactions at the London Stock Exchange which until then had been transactions where no document was used and therefore exempt from Stamp Duty.

-A public display of Stamp Office artifacts and records was held at the Courtauld Institute in 1994 to commemorate the three hundredth anniversary of the introduction of UK Stamp Duty.
+A public display of Stamp Office artefacts and records was held at the Courtauld Institute in 1994 to commemorate the three hundredth anniversary of the introduction of UK Stamp Duty.
 The Stamp Office was also awarded the Charter Mark by John Major's Advisory Committee as a reward for its public service.

 Stamp duties are the oldest taxes still raised by the HM Revenue and Customs.